rivasvict/vctr90.github.io/_posts/2015-10-28-TypeScript-vs-VanillaJs.md

 # Introduction:

 JavaScript has been dominant over the years since its creation back in 1996 as a client-side scripting language.
-This was a language created approximately in 3 weeks (very crazy).
+This was a language created approximately in 10 days (very crazy).
 From that momment JavaScript has never stopped growing.
 All of this growth was a bit vertiginous and as a result it became a language that was suitable for litle apps and not for larger ones, due to a lack of more advanced features.
 This is the reason why we are here.
 TypeScript alongside ES6 (most recent released EcmaScript version) claims to be a solution for those scalability problems that JavaScript has been carrying over the years.

 # First of all: